 So we kind of came up with some principles and what do we want to focus on?
 What do I make better for the container service?
 So the first thing we focused on is visibility.
 And this is kind of one of the things I’d learned 20 years ago doing services that most important things that we need to know is what’s actually running where?
 When did it get it updated?
 Are they issues in the environment?
 So visibility is the first thing we tackled.
 Now not only do we know when we deployed something, but we know exactly what’s running and every single cluster at any one time.
-In the past we knew what we deployed but we didn’t know it was actually running.
+In the past we knew what we deployed but we didn’t know what was actually running.
 So that was a really helpful.

 In addition with transparency … So this is kind of an IBM overall thing with transparency.
 In the past we used to have the RTC or CNBC for these code repositories.
 And it was kind of like a need-to-know basis to see the source code.
 So we’ve actually adopted this traditional GitHub model where everything is open.
 So if the team that works on the UI has a question of API, they can just look at the code for API.
 They can submit a PR for a code change.
-So this is all stuff that we in the room all know and love, but there’s something so we had to learn over time.
+So this is all stuff that we in the room all know and love, but there’s something that we had to learn over time.

 And the next thing is kind of decentralizing and decoupling our services.
-So I mentioned before, most of our services were … we kind of treat Armada as just one big monolithic thing.
+So I mentioned before, most of our services were… we kind of treat Armada as just one big monolithic thing.
 And we’ve learned now to decouple these services.
 And because we treated as a monolith, there’s like two guys in an organization of over 200 people, that it could actually push out a release of Armada.
-And so their jobs … They hated their jobs because like every … they just basically either doing deployments or freaking out how to fix a broken deployment.
+And so their jobs… They hated their jobs because like every… they just basically either doing deployments or freaking out how to fix a broken deployment.

 And so part of the decentralization was, “Well, let’s take some of that, you know deployment steps and building and processing the actual microservice.
-Let’s push them back to actually [inaudible squas it 00:08:27] on the code.”
+Let’s push them back to actually squad it on the code.”
 And what’s interesting is when we first talked about this there’s a lot of pushback from the two guys who actually had to do the releases.
 And their excuse was that, “These guys don’t know how to do deployment.”
 And our response back to them was, “Well, they need to learn how to do it because you can’t really support your code in an environment if you don’t know how to deploy it out in the environment.”

 So that’s actually one big step that we took.
 And also decoupling.
 We had kind of interdependencies between our code, between our services, so they weren’t really true microservices.
 And we’re kind of about halfway through.
 We still have some dependencies.
-But we’ve managed to break all of the dependencies because this is one reason that people wanted to push this monolith because they would say, “Well, we’ve got this 25 things.
+But we’ve managed to break all of the dependencies because this is one reason that people wanted to push this monolith because they would say, “Well, we’ve got these 25 things.
 We know it works in this particular configuration.
 And so we can only push in that configuration.”
 And we actually just kind of broke that mindset.
 And that’s just more kind of just like a live and learn.
 We just decided one day.
 “Okay, everyone’s going to do their own deployments.”
 And guess what?
 The actual sky didn’t fall and the sun still rose the next morning.
 So we’ve actually been kind of moving much faster and much more efficiently because of that.

 Standardization is a big thing for us which is kind of an oxymoron because I just said that we’re trying to decentralize and decouple.
 Yet we still want some standardization.
 So we didn’t want the teams to truly go through and do whatever they wanted to.
 So we set aside some standards like you have to name your deployments the same as your GitHub repo, you have to use Travis CI to do builds.
 Things like that, kind of best of practice.
 Our best of breed processes and tooling is what we focus on.
 It doesn’t mean that just one team comes up with these processes.
 If another squad says, “Hey, we found a better way to build this thing.”
 Then we’ll investigate that and then if it honestly works better for everyone, then everyone else will pick that up.